Import »Coming from a self-hosted WordPress site?

 Pick a theme

-We have over 210 with new options added weekly.
+We have hundreds of themes at WordPress.com, with new ones added weekly.
 Explore your options in the Theme Showcase.
 Click “Find a theme” to sort by appearance or feature — minimalist themes, grid-based themes, themes for photographers, themes for wedding sites, three-column themes, you name it.
 You can activate a theme directly from its Showcase page.

 Add some widgets